isaccanedo/cloudant-kafka-connector/README.md

 ## Configuração

-The Cloudant Kafka connector is designed to be used with Kafka Connect API 3.x.
+O conector Cloudant Kafka foi projetado para ser usado com a API Kafka Connect 3.x.

 The Cloudant Kafka connector can be configured in standalone or distributed mode according to the [Kafka Connector documentation](https://kafka.apache.org/documentation.html#connect_configuring).
 At a minimum it is necessary to configure: